-4.10.3.7 Noise
+4.10.3.7 Noise and Vibration

-As demonstrated earlier (see Section 4.7), implementing the proposed action through selection of either action alternative would be expected to result in any significant adverse noise effects.
-Selection of the no action would be similar There would be short-term adverse effects associated with the action alternatives from construction, and long-term adverse effects with continued commercial cargo operations at the port (this would include the no action).
-However, with the elimination of all commercial truck traffic as called for as a future option to Alternative 1a and immediately with Alternative 4, the long-term adverse effects would be expected to result in long-term beneficial impacts.

-Cumulatively, the reasonably foreseeable plans and projects identified in Section 4.10.2, along with the proposed modernization of the port should also not result in any future significant adverse noise effects.
-This would be primarily the result of the city's prevailing noise ordinance.
+Cumulative effects pertaining to noise were considered as part of the Project assessment.
+There would be short-term adverse effects associated with the action alternatives from construction, but those effects would be consistent with construction-related noise levels associated with road construction projects of similar size and scale.
+During operations, as demonstrated earlier (see Section 4.7), implementing the proposed action through selection of either action alternative would not be expected to result in any significant adverse noise effects.
+Implementation of Alternatives 1a (with or without trucks) or Alternative 4 would result in no change in traffic-related noise levels relative to the No Action Alternative.
+With the elimination of all commercial truck traffic as called for as a future option to Alternative 1a and immediately with Alternative 4, the long-term adverse effects would be expected to result in long-term beneficial impacts.
+Cumulatively, the reasonably foreseeable plans and projects, along with the proposed modernization of the port should not result in future significant adverse noise effects.